 Freedom of Information Act

-PLEASE NOTE: This page is for those who are seeking public records from Elmwood Park Community Unit School District 401.
-This page IS NOT for those who are seeking public records from the Village of Elmwood Park.
+VILLAGE OF ELMWOOD PARK PUBLIC RECORDS ARE NOT AVAILABLE HERE: This page is for those who are seeking public records from Elmwood Park Community Unit School District 401.
+The District and its records are separate from the Village of Elmwood Park.
 For information about the Village of Elmwood Park's FOIA procedures, please visit this page.

 The Illinois Freedom of Information Act (FOIA) is a state law that provides the public with the right to gain access to government documents and records.